theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 > You can’t be protected from viruses by consuming vinegar, sugarcane juice and ginger!
 It’s just for immunity not medicine.

 Nope.
-I do not think he said this; I do not think he suggested ginger for immunity, because:
+I do not think he said this; I do not think he ever suggested ginger for immunity, because:

 {{< tweet 1291307520603172864 >}}